tribixbite/awesome/README.md

 *   [ScrapeGraphAI/Scrapegraph-LabLabAI-Hackathon](https://github.com/ScrapeGraphAI/Scrapegraph-LabLabAI-Hackathon) - Code for the streamlit demo of Scrapegraph-ai for GPT4-hackaton
 *   [prvnsingh/LLM-WebToGraph](https://github.com/prvnsingh/LLM-WebToGraph) - It is project which uses transformer to scrape the web and LLM to retrieve the identity from the text and store it in neo4j.
 *   [Weyaxi/scrape-open-llm-leaderboard](https://github.com/Weyaxi/scrape-open-llm-leaderboard) - Scrape and export data from the Open LLM Leaderboard.
-*   [Undertone0809/promptulate](https://github.com/Undertone0809/promptulate) - 🚀Large language model automation and Autonomous Language Agents development framework.
+*   [Undertone0809/promptulate](https://github.com/Undertone0809/promptulate) - 🚀Lightweight Large language model automation and Autonomous Language Agents development framework.
 Build your LLM Agent Application in a pythonic way!
 *   [neuml/txtchat](https://github.com/neuml/txtchat) - 💭 Retrieval augmented generation (RAG) and language model powered search applications
 *   [neuml/codequestion](https://github.com/neuml/codequestion) - 🔎 Semantic search for developers
 *   [obsidianforensics/unfurl](https://github.com/obsidianforensics/unfurl) - Extract and Visualize Data from URLs using Unfurl